 After phylogenetic analysis

-this specimen of Stegops nested with Tersomius (Fig. 2) contra Milner and Schoch.
-The open palate with palatine exposure on the cheek, together with a deeply emarginated squamosal roofed over by tabular spikes are traits uniting thiese taxa.
-In the large reptile tree (LRT, 1390 taxa) dissorphids nest with basal lepospondyls.
+this specimen of Stegops nested with Ariekanerpeton (Fig. 2) within Seymouriamorpha, contra Milner and Schoch.
+In addition, in the large reptile tree (LRT, 1390 taxa then, 1816+ taxa now) dissorphids nest with basal lepospondyls.

 Cope ED 1885.
 Second continuation of researches among the Batrachia of the Coal Measures of Ohio.
 Proceedings of the American Philosophical Society 22:405–408.